RedPointGlobal/redpoint-rpi/docs/migration.md

 ---

-## v7.6 Pain Points Addressed in v7.7
+## What's New in v7.7

 ### Custom container images and private registries

-**v7.6 problem:** Each service had its own image path (`global.deployment.images.interactionapi`, `global.deployment.images.realtimeapi`, etc.), requiring changes to every `images:` entry when deploying from a private registry like ECR.
+**Before:** Each service had its own image path (`global.deployment.images.interactionapi`, `global.deployment.images.realtimeapi`, etc.), requiring changes to every `images:` entry when deploying from a private registry like ECR.
 Some customers also needed to edit individual deploy templates to match their registry's naming convention.

-**v7.7 solution:** All services now share a single repository and tag:
+**Now:** All services now share a single repository and tag:

 ```yaml
 global: